davekinkead/thesis/outline.md

 I'm going to defend the thesis that if political authority requires justification, then democracy cannot justify political authority.

-And I'm going to do this by showing that three existential paradoxes of democratic theory - paradoxes relating to the who, what, and how of democratic activity - undermine even the most minimal accounts of political justification.
+And I'm going to do this by showing that existential paradoxes of democratic theory - paradoxes relating to the who, what, and how of democratic activity - undermine even the most minimal accounts of political justification.

 My conclusion will be that democratic states, at least as we know them, can never justify their claims to authority but can only rationalise them.